Princeton-Competitive-Programming/princeton-competitive-programming/pages/intro.md

 The above code creates an object of type *Scanner*, which is very similar to *StdIn*.
-We use `nextInt()` to read the next integer from the input (ignoring any whitespaces).
+We use `nextInt()` to read the next integer from the input (ignoring any whitespace).
 In the code above, we store the input in an array of `int`.

 To output something we can use the following method: